-The single malt is similar to scotch whiskey, as it is made from malted barley but within one distillery.
-Irish whiskey is also usually triple distilled, whereas scotch whiskey is normally double distilled.
-Triple distilled whiskey is a way of creating a more concentrated flavour, which has a much smoother taste.
+The single malt is similar to scotch whisky, as it is made from malted barley but within one distillery.
+Irish whiskey is also usually triple distilled, whereas scotch whisky is normally double distilled.

 Single pot still whiskey

-Being made from a mixture of malted and unmalted barley, single pot still whiskey is distilled in one distillery and was the most common style of whiskey until the 20th century.
-Single pot still whiskey was replaced as the most common with the introduction of blended whiskeys.
-The main difference between this and single malt Irish whiskey is the addition of raw and unmalted grain.
+Being made from a mixture of malted and un-malted barley, single pot still whiskey is distilled in one distillery and was the most common style of whiskey until the 20th century.
+Single pot still whiskey was replaced as the most common whiskey with the introduction of blended whiskeys.
+The main difference between this and single malt Irish whiskey is the addition of raw and un-malted grain.

 The distillation of grain whiskey is used for more mass production whiskeys.
 The taste from grain whiskey is usually lighter and has a more neutral taste.
-Made from a variety of different grains, it is usually made for use with blended whiskeys, but there are some on the market that are purely grain whiskeys.
+Made from a variety of different grains, it is usually made for use with blended whiskeys, but there are some whiskeys on the market that are purely distilled from grain.

-By taking a mixture of the other kinds of Irish whiskey, blended whiskey uses grain whiskey and single malt or single pot still whiskey.
-Blended whiskey is the most common type of Irish and scotch whiskey in circulation as it is easier to mass produce, and keeps the cost down.
+By taking a mixture of the other kinds of Irish whiskey, blended whiskey uses grain, single (or sometimes double or triple) distilled malt or single pot still whiskey.
+Blended whiskey is the most common type of Irish whiskey and Scotch whisky in circulation as it is easier to mass produce and keeps the cost down.